Likelihood-informed Model Reduction for Bayesian Inference of Static Structural Loads: Background

 \section{Background}

-In \Cref{sec:simIP}, we define the general problem formulation of Bayesian inverse problems and in \Cref{sec:linGauIP}, we focus on the linear Gaussian case. \Cref{sec:MOR} introduces projection-based model reduction and the POD method. \Cref{sec:Spantini} introduces optimal low-rank approximations of linear Gaussian Bayesian inverse problems from~\cite{spantiniOptimalLowRank}.
+We introduce simulation-based inverse problems in \Cref{sec:simIP}, together with a discussion of the computational challenges in their solution that motivate this work. \Cref{sec:linGauIP} then introduces the specific static structural load inference problem that we consider in this work. \Cref{sec:MOR} introduces projection-based model reduction and the POD method. \Cref{sec:Spantini} introduces optimal low-rank approximations of linear Gaussian Bayesian inverse problems from~\cite{spantiniOptimalLowRank}.